RNAcentral/rnacentral-sequence-search-embed/README.md

 3. `npm run clean` to clean the dist folder of old assets

-4. `npm run build` to generate a new distribution.
+4. `npm run build` to generate a new distribution

 ### Notes